Tower of Fantasy: Plot

-In 2316 humanity discovered the habitable extraterrestrial planet Aida and, faced with dwindling resources and a collapsing environment on Earth, sent a colony spacecraft on a more than 200 year interstellar journey to establish a human colony on the planet.
-In 2653 the comet Mara is discovered and within it a vast reserve of a potent energy called Omnium.
-To capture the comet and harness this energy the Tower of Fantasy is built, but just 5 years after its completion an explosion of Omnium energy irradiates Aida and devastates human civilization on the planet.
-Some of humanity survives thanks to 'suppressors' developed to counteract the radiation, and the scientific organization Hykros is formed to enable humanity to adapt and further utilize Omnium.
-Opposed to Hykros is a shadowy organization that goes by the name of the Heirs of Aida, which views Omnium as a source of misery and evil and fights against Hykros to end Omnium research.
-Meanwhile life on the planet gradually mutates into increasingly aggressive and powerful lifeforms that pose a dangerous threat to the survivors.
+In 2653, the comet Mara is discovered and within it a vast reserve of a potent energy called Omnium.
+To capture the comet and harness this energy the Tower of Fantasy is built, but just 5 years after its completion an explosion of Omnium energy irradiates planet Aida and devastates human civilization.
+Humanity survives thanks to "suppressors" developed to counteract the radiation, and the scientific organization Hykros is formed so humanity can adapt and further utilize Omnium.
+Opposed to Hykros is a shadowy organization called the Heirs of Aida, which views Omnium as a source of misery, and fights against Hykros to end Omnium research.
+Meanwhile, life on the planet gradually mutates into increasingly aggressive and powerful lifeforms that pose a dangerous threat to the survivors.

-About 50 years after the cataclysm the player and an unnamed companion are exploring a ruined facility on an unspecified mission when they are attacked by houndlike monsters.
-The player and the companion separate and the player survives the monsters, only for their suppressor to run out of energy and the player to fall unconscious.
-The player then wakes up in the Astra Shelter outpost in the presence of its leader Zeke and his sister Shirli, with no recollection of their past.
+About 50 years after the cataclysm, the player is exploring a ruined facility when they are attacked by monsters.
+The player survives but their suppressor runs out of energy, causing them to fall unconscious.
+The player wakes up in the Astra Shelter outpost in the presence of its leader Zeke and his sister Shirli, with no recollection of their past.

+Development

+Tower of Fantasy has been in production since 2018 and has been in production for 3 years.
+Producer KEE said that in 2017, more and more online games began to label them as open worlds, which popularized the concept of open worlds and promoted the birth of such games.
+Due to his love for this type of game, Hotta Studio decided to develop an open world game.

+On 28 October, 2020, Tower of Fantasy opened its first test.
+The production team received a lot of feedback from players.
+KEE pointed out that the overall design framework of the first test was recognized by players, but the quality of the game did not meet players' expectations.
+KEE also said: "For games that have not been tested by test users, its completion level is in a "quantum state", which may be very high or very low" Subsequently, the members of the production team decided to continue to improve the quality of the game and compiled and released an optimization list called baldness list 1.0, which lists hundreds of content that needs to be optimized in the game.